-This version of pNRQCD is still unknown, and its construction is out of the scope of this work.
+This version of pNRQCD is still unknown, and its construction is beyond the scope of this work.
 However, we can still use the intuitive and physical arguments related to the time scales.
-In order for a non-relativistic bound state to exist, we need that the time scale at which the effective interaction generated by the physics at the scale $\frac{1}{r}\sim T$ becomes important is much larger than $\frac{1}{r}$.
-In this case, in order to compute the effective interaction originating from the scale $\frac{1}{r}\sim T$ and by the same arguments that are valid in the $T=0$ case, to approximate real quarkonium by a static pair of heavy quarks is valid.
+In order for a non-relativistic bound state to exist, we need the time scale at which the effective interaction generated by the physics at the scale $\frac{1}{r}\sim T$ becomes important to be much larger than $\frac{1}{r}$.
+In this case, in order to compute the effective interaction originating from the scale $\frac{1}{r}\sim T$ and by the same arguments that are valid in the $T=0$ case, approximating real quarkonium by a static pair of heavy quarks is valid.

 Finally, let us warn again that we made an abuse of notation naming $S$ (singlet) and $O^A$ (octet) for the fields previously defined.
 More rigorously, they are interpolating fields of real pNRQCD singlets and octets (see \cite{Brambilla:2004jw}).
 The connection between these two kinds of fields is something that needs to be worked out.
-However, if the intuition from the $T=0$ case is valid, we expect them to coincide at the leading order.
+However, if the intuition from the $T=0$ case is valid, we can perform the matching at leading order ignoring the difference between the singlet or octet field and the corresponding interpolating field.
+Corrections would be of size $rE$ ($E$ being the binding energy).
 The arbitrariness on the way we chose the space-like Wilson lines that make the fields $S$ and $O^A$ transform in the desired way is related to this issue.